Alberta

 Their territory is fenced to keep them in and to protect them from predators and poachers.

 There were two places that I particularly liked at the park - the Red Rock Canyon and the view from Bear Hump Mountain.
-Below are the pictures of the Red Rock parkway, a scenic drive which is an absolute must at Waterton Lakes National Park.
+Below are the pictures of the Red Rock Parkway, a scenic drive which is an absolute must at Waterton Lakes National Park.

 While it's still nice and warm in the valley, mountain peaks are already covered with the first snow.